hdShang/arxiv-daily/docs/cs-CV/2025-06-04/papers/250604363v1-worldprediction-a-benchmark-for-high-level-world-modeling-and-long-h.md

 ---
 layout: default
-title: WorldPrediction: A Benchmark for High-level World Modeling and Long-horizon Procedural Planning
+title: "WorldPrediction: A Benchmark for High-level World Modeling and Long-horizon Procedural Planning"
 ---

 # WorldPrediction: A Benchmark for High-level World Modeling and Long-horizon Procedural Planning